 Purposes for Savings Accounts and Investments

 Everyone needs an emergency fund (rainy day fund) for unexpected events like a car repair, home repair, medical expense, or job loss.
-Most financial experts recommend a reserve fund equivalent to three months of your bring-home income.
-This can be in a savings account or simply kept in cash at home where it is readily available when when an emergency arises.
+Most financial experts recommend a reserve fund equivalent to three to six months of your monthly expenses.
+This can be in a savings account or simply kept in cash at home where it is readily available when an emergency arises.
 If utilizing a savings account, it needs to be a separate account from any other savings accounts.

 There may be a need to save money for a specific purpose like a vacation, wedding, big ticket purchase or whatever.
 A regular (passbook) savings account is ideal for such things.
 Passbook-like savings accounts fulfill the need to “save up” for a short period of time — usually under two years.